biscuit-auth/website/content/blog/biscuit-3-0.md

 ## `biscuit-wasm-0.4.0`

-In addition to the `biscuit-rust` release, a release of `biscuit-wasm` is planned for the upcoming days. `biscuit-wasm-0.4.0` will bundle all of the improvements from `biscuit-rust-3.0.0` and will also pack JS-specific improvements.
-The most important one is the JS counterpart to datalog macros in
+In addition to the [`biscuit-rust`][biscuit-rust] release, a release of [`biscuit-wasm`][biscuit-wasm] is planned for the upcoming days.
-rust: tagged templates.
+`biscuit-wasm-0.4.0` will bundle all of the improvements from `biscuit-rust-3.0.0` and will also pack JS-specific improvements.
+The most important one is the JS counterpart to datalog macros in rust: tagged templates.

 This is javascript, so there is no way to move datalog parsing to compile-time, but at least parameter injection is handled nicely.